FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Volumetric scattering in turbulent cool gas

-Fig.~\ref{fig:cfs} shows a comparison of the distributions of intersection lengths for a cool gas complex with $R f_V = 0.2\,{\rm kpc}$.
-For the spherical clouds, we choose a radius of $r_c = 10\,{\rm pc}$.
-We fix the volume to be the same for the filaments and sheets, such that for the filaments $\frac{4}{3} \pi r^3_c = \delta^2 \Lambda$ and for the sheets $\frac{4}{3} \pi r^3_c = \delta \Lambda^2$.
-Thus, the gas complex has the same number of objects in each case, which we randomly distribute throughout the total volume.
-This leaves the choice of the aspect ratio, which we take for both the filaments and sheets to be $\Lambda / \delta = 500$.
+The $\delta L$ distributions are shown in Fig.~\ref{fig:cfs}.
 The top row shows the intersection length projected onto the sky.
 The qualitative difference between spheres, filaments, and sheets is readily apparent.
 The largest values for the filament case are dominated by roughly square regions where the filament is parallel to the line of sight.
 The largest values for the sheet case are dominated by thin streaks representing the edge of the sheet when the sheet is parallel to the line of sight.
 The bottom row shows the distribution of the deviations of the intersection lengths from the mean, $\delta L$.
 In all cases, the mean intersection length is roughly given by $\overline{L} = f_V R$ as expected.
 The left panel of Fig.~\ref{fig:tdf_cdfs} compares the resulting TDF.
 All three distributions share the same mean, $\overline{\tau}$, corresponding to the mean intersection length; however, the extended tails of the filament and sheet distributions cause the TDF to deviate from the simple Gaussian expectation.